mautic/developer-documentation-new/docs/design/notifications.rst

 Notifications
 =============

-Notifications are a critical Component of user experience (UX) in digital products, serving as a bridge between the system and the User.
-They should enhance, not detract from, the user experience, assisting Users in achieving their goals and providing immediate, relevant feedback.
-This guide synthesizes best practices from the Carbon Design System and industry standards to help developers create effective and user-friendly notifications.
+Notifications are a critical Component of User experience (UX) in digital products, serving as a bridge between the system and the User.
+They should enhance, not detract from, the User experience, assisting Users in achieving their goals and providing immediate, relevant feedback.
+This guide synthesizes best practices from the Carbon Design System and industry standards to help developers create effective and User-friendly notifications.

 Notification types and their use
 ================================